 No student should ever take a standardized test like the SAT without seeing it first.
 That simple but undeniable truth explains why the Official SAT Study Guide has been a perennial best seller in its many incarnations.
-The 2016 Edition carries as much weight as any other version of this book, at least now while we are all learning about the SAT revisions.
-Sure, all four tests in the Official SAT Study Guide are available online; as long as the test is paper and pencil, students should practice the old fashioned way.
+The 2019-20 Edition (reminiscent of the classic 10 Real SATs book, delivers a whopping eight full-length practice tests, two of which were unavailable in previous editions.
+But is this book really worth buying?

 If you’re a Seinfeld fan, you probably remember the episode when Jerry uncovered a fatal flaw in a car rental company’s policies:

 Jerry: I don’t understand.
 Do you have my reservation?

 Rental Car Agent: We have your reservation, we just ran out of cars.

 Jerry: But the reservation keeps the car here.
 That’s why you have the reservation.